The Life of the True Church

 "Do this for a commemoration of me." - Luke 22:19

 If the Church is a living body, the Holy Sacrifice of the Mass is her beating heart.
 When sacrifice is obscured, the whole Catholic life weakens.
 The city of God lives from the altar because she lives from Christ's oblation.
 The city of man prefers speech, activism, and atmosphere because sacrifice humbles man and gives all glory to God.
+Many Catholics have been trained to think of the Mass chiefly as gathering, memory, or religious encouragement.
+This chapter has to restore the sacrificial center before anything else can stand upright.

 That is why attacks on the Church so often converge on worship.
 Once the altar is blurred, doctrine becomes negotiable, priesthood becomes functional, and devotion becomes sentimental.
 A body can survive many wounds if the heart still beats.
 But if the heart is attacked, the whole organism is threatened.